opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 4. The validator’s hotkey holds the dTAO α.
 This is referred as **Stake (α)**.

 :::tip Stake is always expressed in alpha units
-In dynamic TAO, the stake held by a hotkey in a subnet is always expressed in the subnet-specific dTAO α units and not TAO units.
+In dynamic TAO, except for the stake held in [subnet zero](#subnet-zero), the stake held by a hotkey in a subnet is always expressed in the subnet-specific dTAO α units and not TAO units.
 :::

 ---